Cardiovascular Technology Certifications - CCI, ARDMS

 Search For Schools

 Heart disease is the leading cause of death in the US, according to the Center for Disease Control.
-In order to diagnose heart and vascular conditions, physicians need to know what is going on under the skin of their patients in the least invasive way possible.
+To diagnose heart and vascular conditions, physicians need to know what is going on under their patients’ skin in the least invasive way possible.
 Performing the tests to gather this information requires specialized equipment and training.
 Cardiovascular technicians have the necessary education and skills to use ultrasounds, electrocardiograms, stress tests, and more to give physicians the information they need to diagnose and treat their patients.

-Job prospects for cardiovascular technicians are excellent, according to the Bureau of Labor Statistics.
-Between 2018 and 2028, there is anticipated to be a 14 percent increase in this field, which is well above the 5 percent anticipated growth for all jobs.
-Cardiovascular technicians earn an average of $68,750 per year.
+According to the Bureau of Labor Statistics (BLS 2022), job prospects for cardiovascular technicians are excellent.
+Between 2021 and 2031, there is anticipated to be a 5 percent increase in this field, which is as fast as the 5 percent anticipated growth for all jobs.
+Cardiovascular technicians earn an average (annual mean wage) of $62,020 annually.

 Becoming a Cardiovascular Tech: Early Preparation in High School